-Third Paragraph: Thank both your supervisor and the company for the opportunities you had working for them.
+- In the third paragraph, thank both your supervisor and the company for the opportunities you had working for them.
 Be sure to end the letter on a positive note.

-Here are some sample resignation letters.
+- Here are some sample resignation letters to inspire you.

 Questions about some of the terminology used in this article?
-Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.
+Get more information (definitions and links) on key college, career, and job-search terms by going to our Jobseeker’s Glossary of Job-Hunting Terms